JoelDnl/TA-Organization-WebApp/README.md

 ## Usage
 Access the main menu (index.php) through your web browser.
 Navigate through the application using the provided interface to manage TAs and course offerings.

+## Credits:
+The teaching Assistant Management System was coded and designed by Joel Daniel.